-Dr. Colleen White is Assistant Professor of Flute at Kansas State University and Artist in Residence at Orfeo Music Festival in Vipiteno, Italy.
-As a teaching artist, she has taught flute, chamber music, and entrepreneurship courses at Colorado State University, the Metropolitan State University of Denver, and the University of Colorado Boulder.
-Dr. White performs in a wide variety of solo, orchestral, and chamber music settings across North America, including performances with the Colorado Symphony Orchestra.
-She made her solo debut with the Milwaukee Symphony Orchestra at age 16.
+Dr. Colleen White is Assistant Professor of Flute at Kansas State University and Faculty Artist at Saarburg Music Festival in historic Saarburg, Germany.
+Before her appointment at K-State, she held faculty positions in flute, chamber music, and entrepreneurship at Colorado State University, the Metropolitan State University of Denver, and the University of Colorado Boulder.
+Dr. White performs in a wide variety of solo, orchestral, and chamber music settings across North America, including performances with the Colorado Symphony Orchestra, as a soloist with the Milwaukee Symphony Orchestra, and at Carnegie Hall.

-Dr. White advises flutists nationally as a member of the National Flute Association’s Career and Artistic Development Committee.
+Dr. White advises flutists nationally as Chair of the National Flute Association’s Career and Artistic Development Committee.
 As past President of the Colorado Flute Association, she coordinated flute events for all ages, connecting the Colorado flute community with unique performing and learning opportunities alongside international artists.
+She currently serves as Vice-President of the Kansas Flute Society.
 Influential teachers and mentors include Christina Jennings, Brook Ferguson, Janet Arms, Dawn Lawler, Carol Meves, Jeffrey Nytch, Michelle Stanley, and Stephanie Jutt.
 She earned degrees from the University of Colorado Boulder (DMA), The Hartt School (MM), and the University of Wisconsin Madison (BM).

-Dr. White's teaching emphasizes clear, individualized solutions for students of all levels.
+Dr. White teaches undergraduate, graduate, adult, & K-12 students in Kansas and throughout the U.S. Her teaching emphasizes clear, individualized solutions for students of all levels.
 Lessons apply concepts from music theory, history, and flute pedagogy methods to help each student develop their unique artistic voice.